jooncco/CP-author-stamper/README.md

 # CP-author-stamper
-`.cpp` programs for competitive programming.
-Compile and use it for your competence in speed.
+Compile and stamp source code with your signiture/slogan.
+Show off your competence in speed.

 ### init.cpp
 : creates `main.cpp` template including commonly used c++ STL headers.